Herman Miller Embody Review (2026)

 Adjustability Breakdown

-The Embody has fewer named adjustments than some competitors, but the ones it has are well-designed and genuinely useful.
+The Embody has fewer named adjustments than some competitors.
 The chair’s philosophy is to let the Pixelated Support and BackFit systems do most of the work automatically, with manual controls for the things that vary most between users.

 Tilt System